mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 [^9]: This is despite the reality that many academic libraries do, in fact pay additional money for licensing to their electronic resources so that people outside of the university can access the collections.
 Additionally, many do have open stacks (or easily obtainable guest passes to their physical collections -- and some with community library cards).
 However, academic libraries appear to do little in the way of outreach to the external community and very few community members actually know that they are able to make us of these research collections.

 [^10]: When I talk about 'most adults' I'm really talking about the middle class, white, cis, hetero adult.
 Since it is most often their narratives which are nostalgic and it is their narratives that have become normalized when we remember libraries.
 They, as default human, express the 'universal' library nostalgia.
 Since it is obvious that counter-narratives, subversive narratives, and the like exist, but they are not often told.

+[^11]: Addams and Pierce, “Is There a a Transgender Canon?: Information Seeking and Use in the Transgender Community,” paper presented at the Canadian Association for Information Science, 2006, 4. http://www.cais-acsi.ca/proceedings/2006/adams_2006.pdf

+[^12]: Addams and Pierce, “Is There a a Transgender Canon?: Information Seeking and Use in the Transgender Community,” paper presented at the Canadian Association for Information Science, 2006, 5. http://www.cais-acsi.ca/proceedings/2006/adams_2006.pdf

+[^13]: Downey, “Public Library Collection Development Issues Regarding the Information Needs of GLBT Patrons,” _Progressive Librarian_ 25, 2005,90.

+[^14]: Berman, “‘Inside’ Censorship,” _Progressive Librarian_ 18, 2001.

+[^15]: Curry, “If I Ask, Will They Answer?” _Reference & User Services Quarterly_ 45, 2005.